State Pension (Contributory)

 The qualifying age for all State pensions is 66.

-People who apply for the State Pension (Contributory) after 1 September 2012 and who don’t qualify for the maximum rate of pension because of gaps in their PRSI record can be assessed under a new Total Contributions Approach and can use the new HomeCaring Periods Scheme to help them qualify for a higher rate of pension.
+People who apply for the State Pension (Contributory) after 1 September 2012, and who don’t qualify for the maximum rate of pension because of gaps in their PRSI record, can be assessed under a Total Contributions Approach and can use the HomeCaring Periods Scheme to help them qualify for a higher rate of pension.

-If you reached pension age on or after 1 September 2012, your pension rate can be calculated in 2 ways: using the average rule or using the new TCA – see ‘Rules’ below.
+If you reached pension age on or after 1 September 2012, your pension rate can be calculated in 2 ways: using the average rule or using the TCA – see ‘How to qualify for a State Pension (Contributory)’ below.
 The DSP will carry out both calculations and choose whichever gives you the better rate of pension.

-The National Pensions Framework has proposed that the TCA be introduced to replace the current average rule.
-However, legislation is required before any changes may come into effect.
+The National Pensions Framework has proposed that the TCA replace the current average rule.
+However, legislation is required before any changes may come into effect (see 'Upcoming changes to the State Pension (Contributory)' below).

 Brexit and your pension